AndrewJByrne/andrewjbyrne.github.io/_posts/2014-3-3-Hello-World.md

 <p align="center">
 <img src="/images/bp-1/right-uri.png" width="60%" height="60%" alt="Browser error"/>
 </p>
+That looks much more like the Uri guidance from the previous note.

 Now when I try to login through the browser I get the following wonderful message.